pixelchai/NightBotNowPlaying/README.md

 You need to provide this program with access to NightBot in order to use it.
 This is done as follows:
 1. Go to your NightBot control panel's "Applications" page: https://nightbot.tv/account/applications
 2. Click on "New App" ([screenshot](res/applications_page.png))
-3. In the "Add an Application" window that comes up, input "NightBotNowPlaying" in the "Name" field and "https://localhost:5771" in the "Redirect URIs" field
+3. In the "Add an Application" window that comes up, input "NightBotNowPlaying" in the "Name" field and `https://localhost:5771` in the "Redirect URIs" field.
+Make sure there is no trailing slash!
 4. Click "Submit"
 5. Click the orange edit button ([screenshot](res/applications_page_2.png))
 6. An "Edit Application" window should come up, displaying your Client ID and Client Secret ([screenshot](res/applications_edit.png)).
 To show the Client Secret, press the "New Secret" button.